Papatoetoe Rugby League Football Club: 1931 season (3rd Open, 4th, 7th, and Schoolboy Grades)

 Very few results were reported during the season.
 Of the 3rd grade open sides 12 matches only 3 results were reported.
 They were a 27–0 loss to Marist Old Boys on June 20, a win by default over Glen Lynn on July 4, and a 17–0 loss to Richmond Rovers on July 11.
 They then lost to Ponsonby United in the first round of the knockout competition on September 5.
 Their team for their first match of the season was Abbott, Campbell, Dawson, Billington, McDonald, Pinfold, Dockerty, Rawson, Mattson (captain), Pennell, Linburn, Culpan, Fowler, Green, and McKenzie.
 Their 4th Grade side finished towards the bottom of the standings with just one reported win (5-0 v Papakura on June 27), and 9 losses.
 The win over Papakura was played at Prince Edward Park in Papakura and a small piece describing the match was published in the Franklin Times.
 Their winning try came in the second half after they broke out and followed up a kick to score near the posts.
 The Papatoetoe 7th Grade team faired a little better, winning 3 matches, drawing 2, and losing 4, with 6 other results not reported.
 This meant that they finished around mid table in the 8 team competition.
 Their primary school team had 5 wins reported and just 1 loss with 9 scores not reported meaning they likely finished in the first 3 out of 10 sides competing.

 On June 3 the club published a notice in the Auckland Star newspaper thanking Mr. R. Hatton for his donation for their jersey fund, while they posted a similar notice on the same day in the New Zealand Herald thanking Mr. R. Hilton.
 On July 24 the club held their annual ball at the Papatoetoe Town Hall.
 The hall was decorated in their blue and gold colours with Mr. J. Franklin, the club president welcoming visitors.
 While Messrs.
 Laurence Lovett, J. Smith, J. Henderson, Rawlands, and Kidd in charge of the programme.

 1932 Final Season (5th grade, Schoolboys)

-North-western Papatoetoe in 1949.
-Kohuora Park, present day home of the Papatoetoe Panthers RLC is on the extreme left just beyond the intersection of Shirley Road and Station Road.

 Papatoetoe Panthers v Te Atatū Roosters at Kohuora Park, Papatoetoe in 2022.

 In 1932 the Papatoetoe club only fielded a single side in the adult grades, which was in the 5th Grade, and their schoolboys team once more.
 The 5th Grade team struggled and reportedly only won one match, 13–0 against Akarana on August 27, and 12 losses where they struggled to score any points.
 Their schoolboys side was also not particularly competitive, winning 2, losing 9, and having 8 results not reported to finish near the bottom of the standings.
 Following the season the club no longer fielded any teams and rugby league was not represented by any clubs in the area until the Papatoetoe Panthers club formed decades later which is based at Kohuora Park in Papatoetoe.